2023 NEC Kitchen Island Outlet Requirements Explained

 - Do kitchen peninsula outlet requirements follow the same rules as islands in the 2023 NEC?

 - Yes.
-The 2023 NEC island outlet requirements detailed in section 210.52(C) apply equally to both kitchen islands and peninsulas.
-The rules for whether to install an outlet and how to install them if you do are identical for both types of work surfaces.
+The 210.52(C) language that addresses island and peninsular countertop receptacles applies to both; the rules for whether to install an outlet and how to install them if you do are aligned for both types of work surfaces.